marshmallow-packages/pages/README.md

 ## Make new layouts
 Run `php artisan marshmallow:layout` and follow the wizard.
-You can also flag this with `--empty` to make an empty layout.
-This can be used for blog posts, products lists etc.
 If this is completed, add your new `Layout::class` to your config

 Add below to your `.env` file to use our TinyMCE plugin for you text fields.
 If not used, the default Nova Trix field will be used.